oslabs-beta/dangoDB/README.md

 ### Connect to your Database

-The next thing we need to do is open a connection to your MongoDB database using your URI string.
+Next, open a connection to your MongoDB database using your URI string.

 ```javascript
 await dango.connect('URI_STRING');